ericsun2/sandbox/database/temporal/README.md

 `diff schema.sql schema.partitioned.sql > diff.txt`

 ----
-Because OSS Temporal does not provide optimized DDL.
+Because OSS Temporal does not provide optimized DDL, this directory offers the minimal changes to scale Postgres/MySql deployment.

 `POSTGRES_SEEDS` must be in env already to run `auto-setup.sh`:
 ```